aidan-parkinson/corporation-sole/README.md

 ## Properties

-`./motifs` : each Dean and those Peoples led may have a relevant motif.
+`./motifs` : each Dean and their Chapter of Peoples may have a relevant motif.

 `./calculations` : example calculations to inform initiation of a ledger.